-Donna Purcell, Online Manager
+Donna Purcell, Technology-Enhanced Learning Manager

 I hold a level 8 BA Honors Degree in Early Childhood Education and Care and I combine that with over 12 years hands on working experience in the childcare sector.
 My goal as a tutor is to ensure that you enjoy your learning experience whether in the classroom or online.
-I am to support your learning experience.
+I aim to support your learning experience.

 Outside of work, I am a Mum of 2 children who keep me very busy going for walks along the barrow track or having picnics in the winter.
 I also love spending time with family and friends.

 Leona O'Shea, Online Training Administrator

 As an online administrator my role involves the technical and functional support in the daily operations of our blended learning Moodle platform.
 I also support the development and delivery of learning content.